fosslinux/live-bootstrap/parts.rst

 tar 1.12
 ========

-We build GNU tar 1.12, the last version compilable with mes libc.
+We build GNU Tar 1.12, the last version compilable with mes libc.

 sed 4.0.9
 =========